YIZHUANG/react-multi-carousel/contributing.md

 ## Infinite mode

-If you are interested in contributing, and you are making a feature/fixing a bug that's related or not related to the `Infinite mode`, its important for you to know which files/codes are for infinite mode and which files/codes are not for the `Infinite mode`, so that you don't get confused.
+If you are interested in contributing.

-Here are a list of files/functions that are for the infinite mode only, if you are making a feature/fixing a bug that's not related to the `Infinite mode` you can safely ignore them.
+Here are a list of files/functions that are for the infinite mode only.

 - throttle
 - getOriginalCounterPart